gorkem-oktay/Command-Pattern/README.md

   - Fourthly, **_Command_**, it is an interface for all the commands.
   - And lastly, **_Concrete Commands_**, it binds actions and receivers, then carries out requests by calling actions on the receiver.

 I know, it is a little bit complicated, but don't worry with a few example you can overcome it.
-So for the first time, I will get my hand dirty and write the actual codes in here to explain it better.
 Okay, lets get to work.

 Firstly, we will create our *Command* interface.
 It is easy, it will have just one method;